- Written by Dr.Mehmet Demircioglu

 Why does the crown usually need more patience than the front?

-The crown is one of the hardest areas for patients to judge.
-It can look thin from above even when growth is happening, because the whorl pattern opens the hair in different directions.
+Crown hair transplant planning needs more patience than the front.
+The crown can look thin from above even when growth is happening, because the whorl pattern opens the hair in different directions.

 The crown also consumes many grafts for a modest visual change.
 A small improvement can matter, but it may not look as dramatic as frontal hairline restoration.